 I started playing tennis when I was about 11 and didn't try squash until I was 15 or 16.
-I then played for a few years with some friends and it wasn't until after the Guinness World Record that I began to take it more seriously.
+I then played for a few years with some friends and it wasn't until after the GUINNESS WORLD SQUASH ENDURANCE RECORD that I began to take it more seriously.

 Obviously, I was too old to really have a shot at being a professional, but I became the coach at the Wembley Squash Centre and managed to practice with plenty of professionals, including Jahangir Khan and Ross Norman.

 I got a call to work with the Middlesex juniors and became the Middlesex County Coach for a number of years, this put me in touch with the regional set up and I became the London and South East Assistant Coach, to Graham Stevenson.

 Around this time I heard about the Dunlop Roadshow and thought it sounded fantastic.
 I remember finding the organisers telephone number and calling him asking to join.
 He said "You have to be a Dunlop sponsored coach to join in.
 "So make me a Dunlop coach!"
 I replied.
 A little while later I joined my first roadshow and met Chris Clare and Jonah Barrington and was lucky enough to work with Jonah on a number of projects over a few years.